Group16-Soft-Eng/Participium/sprint-retrospective/sprint3/Retrospective-sprint3.md

-TEMPLATE FOR RETROSPECTIVE (Team 16)
+RETROSPECTIVE FOR SPRINT 3 (Team 16)
 =====================================

 The retrospective should include _at least_ the following